-1. Lectures play a key role in Anishinabe cultures.
+1. Lectures -- instructive talks usually by older individuals -- play a key role in Anishinabe cultures.
 Throughout life, as is reflected in many of these chapters, lectures are used to teach as well as to entertain.
 Repetition is also central to lectures, as is usually the case with most people relying on oral traditions.

-2. By this time Paul's father, Jim Buffalo, had died.
+2. By this time Paul's father, Jim Buffalo, had died, of "consumption."

 3. Although Paul Buffalo often uses the term "medicine man," it is not a word he likes.
 Cf., for example, Ch.
-33, "Medicine Men / Medicine Women," Ch.
-26, " 'Self-Houses,' Sweat Houses, and Bloodletting," Ch.
-30, Mi-de-wi-win," Ch.
-31, " An Indian Curing Ceremony," and Ch.
-32, "'Spiritual Doctoring' and Bone Sucking."
-The term medicine man sometimes offends native practitioners who use traditional medicines.
+32, "Medicine Men / Medicine Women," Ch.
+25, "'Self-Houses,' Sweat Houses, and Bloodletting," Ch.
+29, Mi-de-wi-win," Ch.
+30, " An Indian Curing Ceremony," and Ch.
+31, "'Spiritual Doctoring, Tipi-Shaking, and Bone-Swallowing specialists."
+The term "medicine man" sometimes offends native practitioners who use traditional medicines.
 Paul Buffalo uses the term in English because he knows that the term "medicine man" is one whites will easily understand -- albeit in a stereotyped manner.
-Preferred terms include medicine doctor, native curer, shaman, or the actual term used in the native language (jessokid, etc.).
+Preferred terms include "medicine doctor," "native curer," "shaman," or the actual term used in the native language (e.g., "jessokid," and so forth).

 4. Sang medicine songs over him.

-5. Tobacco, blankets, rugs, food, etc., are some of the gifts usually given to the curer or medicine doctor.
+5. Tobacco, blankets, rugs, food, and similar items, are some of the gifts usually given to the curer or medicine doctor.
 He accepts these, but not so much in payment for services as a symbol of the important relationship with the patient and as a symbol of his/her esteemed place in the community.
 Most often these gifts are redistributed to others after the ceremony.

 7. The people "backing his word" are there providing psychological, sociological, spiritual, religious, and moral support to the medicine doctor's prayers and requests.
 They also represent the interest of the community in having the cure be effective.

-8. Went out alone, probably in the woods, and meditated over the problem.
+8. How he went out alone, probably in the woods, and meditated over the problem.

 11. I.e., You shall not die at this time with this sickness.

 This is the nature of the discussion here as Paul Buffalo knows that infants sometimes die because "it is not time" for their soul to be in this world, yet he has neither personally witnessed the return of his brother's soul as his own, nor was it necessarily an inevitable part of nature that his brother's soul should become his when and how it did.
 In his own mind, Paul Buffalo thought -- although he did not know it with absolute certainty as neither he nor his mother did consult with the jessokid about it (see following text above) -- that his soul was that of his deceased brother Nah-gáh-nab, and hence he thought it also appropriate to have Nah-gáh-nab's name.
-Had they consulted with the jessokid, the "Spiritual Doctor," what the early whites called the "conjuror," they would have known for certain if Nah-gáh-nab's soul was in fact Paul Buffalo's.
-If it was, linguistically, in Chippewa, the certainty of that knowledge would have be asserted as fact or truism, and that certainty would also be translated into English as a statement of fact.
+Had they consulted with the jessokid, the "Spiritual Doctor," the "Tipi-Shaker" -- what the early whites sometimes called the "conjuror" -- they would have known for certain if Nah-gáh-nab's soul was in fact Paul Buffalo's soul.
+If it was, linguistically, in Anishinabe, the certainty of that knowledge would have be asserted as fact or truism, and that certainty would also be translated into English as a statement of fact.

 17. Cf., Sister M. Inez Hilger, "Naming a Chippewa Indian Child," Wisconsin Archaeologist, 39 (1958), 120-126.

-18. One who is recognized as a good, powerful, important, well-respected person in the community to whom people turn for advice and counsel.
+18. One who is recognized as a good, powerful, important, well-respected person in the community, one to whom people turn for advice and counsel.

 19. Someone that works with the Great Spirit, and accepts the Great Spirit, to create a positive attitude toward life -- including humans as well as all living things.